 The Porter Cologne Water Quality Control Act of 1967, Water Code Section 13000 et seq., requires the SWRCB and the nine RWQCBs to adopt water quality criteria to protect State waters.
 These criteria include the identification of beneficial uses, narrative and numerical water quality standards, and implementation procedures.
-The criteria for the project area are contained in the Water Quality Control Plan for the Santa Ana River Basin (CRWQCB, 1995) and the Water Quality Control Plan Colorado River Basin - Region 7 (CRWQCB, 2005).
+The criteria for the project area are contained in the Water Quality Control Plan for the Santa Ana River Basin (CRWQCB, 19952014) and the Water Quality Control Plan Colorado River Basin - Region 7 (CRWQCB, 201405).
 Constraints in the water quality control plans relative to the Proposed Project relate primarily to the avoidance of altering the sediment discharge rate of surface waters, and the avoidance of introducing toxic pollutants to the water resource.
 A primary focus of water quality control plans is to protect designated beneficial uses of waters.
-In addition, anyone proposing to discharge waste that could affect the quality of the waters of the state must make a report of the waste discharge to the Regional Water Board or State Water Board as appropriate, in compliance with Porter-Cologne.
+In addition, anyone proposing to discharge to the Regional Water Quality Control Board or State Water Resources Control Board as appropriate, in compliance with Porter-Cologne.